-Built on the site of Singapore’s oldest HDB blocks, its design and construction is aimed at revitalising the area and commemorating its historical significance.
+Built on the site of Singapore’s oldest Housing & Development Board (HDB) blocks, its design and construction both revitalises the area and commemorates its historical significance.

 A design competition was held and won by two local architectural firms, who worked together to create simple and elegant residences, using precast technology.

+Completed in 2009, the Pinnacle@Duxton stands out as an example of how HDB confronts the challenges of meeting housing needs in an urban setting.
 Its seven 50-storey high towers rise as high as skyscrapers and are linked at the 26th and 50th levels by skybridges.
 It is the HDB’s first residential project with sky bridges connecting the towers.

 High in the sky